Purim celebration in 1939. All but one person in this photograph - Jewish partisan Norman Salsitz - were murdered by the Nazis.

 Click here to visit our main site.

+In the spring of 1945, the estimated 300,000 partisans working in Northern Italy organized a national liberation committee.
+On April 25, 1945, Marisa’s partisan unit liberated Turin, while their comrades in other major cities did the same.
 Rachel Margolis was born in Vilna (Vilnius), Lithuania, in 1921.
 In 1941 Nazi Germany invaded Lithuania and Rachel was sent to live in hiding with a Christian family.
 A year later, she decided instead to move to the Vilna Ghetto; a ghetto so terrible that over the two years of its existence, the population fell from 40,000 to only a few hundred.
 During her time in the Vilna Ghetto, Rachel joined the Fareinikte Partisaner Organizatzie (the United Partisan Organization), headed by Abba Kovner.

 When the ghetto was liquidated in 1943, under the orders of Reichsführer of the SS, Heinrich Himmler, Rachel and her future husband escaped to the surrounding forests.
 Although they faced the constant threat of starvation and disease – not to mention capture by their oppressors – the partisans actively fought back by blowing up Nazi lines of communication.